104 N Trinity, Decatur TX 76234 (940) 627-4427

 pocket book.
 A proper inspection will cover all areas of the house including

-trim, porches, patios, decks, garage and drainage.
-A professional inspector can give
+and trim, porches, patios, decks, garage and drainage.
+A professional inspector can

-you an objective view of the property, with a written report, indicating the present
+give you an objective view of the property, with a written report, indicating the

 #9 Be cautious with fixer-uppers

-repairs are made, can be sold at a significant profit.
-However, not all fixer-uppers will
+sufficient repairs are made, can be sold at a significant profit.
+However, not all

-work, and underestimate the costs associated with such work.
-A wall that needs to
+renovation work, and underestimate the costs associated with such work.
+A wall

-be replaced can often lead to the discovery of faulty plumbing, electrical, or other
+that needs to be replaced can often lead to the discovery of faulty plumbing,

 #10 Consider your future needs